kirbydesign/designsystem/.github/CONTRIBUTING.md

 In the following two examples - note how the _good example_ clearly communicates intent while being easy to read and understand.

-Bad example:
+Consider the following _bad_ example:

 ![](images/bad-test-example.png)

-Good example:
+Here you have to interpret what is meant by "ButtonComponent + Kirby page Page Actions background-color: #fff" and it is also hard to read as a sentence.
+The intent of the test is also unclear; what is it exactly that should have the white backgound color here?

+Now consider the following _good_ example:

 ![](images/good-test-example.png)

-Example #1 can make sense when you have seen #2, but without you will have to interpret what is meant by "ButtonComponent + Kirby page Page Actions background-color: #fff".
-What is it exactly that should have the white backgound color here?
+When read as a sentence: "ButtonComponent in Kirby Page inside Page Actions should render with correct background-color" - the intent of the test is clearly communicated while being easy to read and understand.
+There is no guessing what should have the white background color applied; the sentence clearly states that it is the ButtonComponent.

 To achieve this, you can follow these pointers: